ergoplatform/ergodocs/docs/uses/chaincash.md

 - **Transparent Records**: Agents' transaction and reserve histories are publicly accessible, allowing for informed decision-making.
 - **Reputation Systems**: Agents build reputations based on theirtransaction history, influencing their trustworthiness.
 - **Dispute Resolution**: Smart contracts and transparent records facilitate fair and efficient dispute resolution.

+## Technical Details of ChainCash

+### Core Components

+1. **Agents**

+      - **Definition**: Participants in the ChainCash network, including individuals, businesses, or organizations.
+      - **Role**: Agents issue, accept, and redeem notes.
+They provide reserves and establish trust within the network.
+      - **Code Reference**: For a detailed understanding of how agents interact within the system, see the [ChainCash server implementation](https://github.com/ChainCashLabs/chaincash-rs).

+2. **Reserves**

+      - **Definition**: Assets locked in smart contracts to back the notes issued by agents.
+      - **Purpose**: Reserves ensure that each note has tangible backing, providing stability and trust.
+      - **Code Reference**: The reserve contract is detailed in the [ChainCash Reserve Contract](https://github.com/ChainCashLabs/chaincash/blob/master/contracts/onchain/reserve.es).

+3. **Notes**

+      - **Definition**: Digital representations of value within ChainCash.
+      - **Characteristics**:
+         - Backed by reserves and the trust of all agents who have held or transacted with it.
+         - Transparent, with all transaction histories recorded on the blockchain.
+      - **Code Reference**: The note contract is explained in the [ChainCash Note Contract](https://github.com/ChainCashLabs/chaincash/blob/master/contracts/onchain/note.es) section of the repository.

+4. **Smart Contracts**

+      - **Definition**: Contracts written in code that automatically execute transactions based on predefined conditions.
+      - **Functions**:
+         - Manage reserves, validate transactions, and handle redemptions.
+      - **Code Reference**: Details on smart contracts are available in the [ChainCash Smart Contracts Repository](https://github.com/ChainCashLabs/chaincash/tree/master/contracts).

+5. **Trust Mechanisms**

+      - **Definition**: Protocols that allow agents to establish and evaluate trust within the network.
+      - **Implementation**:
+         - Reputation scores, whitelists, blacklists, and collective evaluations.
+      - **Code Reference**: The trust mechanisms are part of the [ChainCash server implementation](https://github.com/ChainCashLabs/chaincash-rs).

+### Transaction Workflow

+1. Alice locks assets (e.g., cryptocurrency) in a smart contract to create a reserve that backs the notes she issues.
+2. Alice issues a digital note worth $100, backed by her reserve.
+The note is digitally signed and recorded on the blockchain.
+3. Alice transfers the note to Bob in exchange for goods.
+Bob checks the note's backing and Alice's reputation before accepting it.
+4. Bob can use the note to pay Charlie.
+Each transfer adds a new signature, increasing the note's backing.
+5. Charlie redeems the note for assets from any previous holder's reserve.
+The smart contract handles the redemption and adjusts reserves accordingly.
+6. The blockchain is updated with all transaction details, ensuring transparency and traceability.

+This process is automated and managed by the smart contracts detailed in the [ChainCash contracts repository](https://github.com/ChainCashLabs/chaincash/tree/master/contracts).